Fytex/H43-Serpent/README.md

 # H43-Serpent

 This bot was created with the purpose of having a funny moment between friends during a gameplay/group call/etc.
-What this does is injecting a program into a friend's computer and call commands remotely such as the ones presented in the category below.
+What this does is injecting a program into a friend's computer and execute commands remotely such as the ones presented in the category below.

 Don't ask me to create commands such as GPS-Locator, Webcam viewer, Screen Sharing, Keyboard inputs reader (Keylogger), Files Grabber, etc. because stalking and stealing are far away from the intentions of this project.